CBSE Syllabus for Class 12 Physics Academic Year 2020-2021

 Visible light, like all other forms of electromagnetic radiation, is made up of discrete packets of energy called photons.
 These photons possess the properties of both waves and particles, which is known as wave-particle duality.
 The branch of physics that deals with the study of light and its behavior is known as Optics.

 Chapter 11 – Dual Nature Of Radiation And Matter

-It is the phenomenon in which the electrons are emitted from the metal surface when the light is illuminated in a suitable frequency.
-The photoelectric effect is the conversion of light to electrical energy.
-It also follows the law of conservation of energy and is an instantaneous process.
+The photoelectric effect is the process in which electrons are emitted from the surface of a metal when it is illuminated by light of a certain frequency.
+This phenomenon involves the conversion of light energy into electrical energy and is subject to the law of conservation of energy.
+The photoelectric effect is an instantaneous process.

 Chapter 12 – Atoms

 Atoms are composed of equal numbers of positively charged protons and negatively charged electrons.
 In Thomson’s model, atoms were envisioned as a sphere with positive charges uniformly distributed throughout and electrons embedded within the sphere.

 In Rutherford’s model, the atom was characterized as having a small, dense nucleus containing most of the atom’s mass and positive charge, with the electrons orbiting around it.

 An atom is composed of a positively charged nucleus at its center, surrounded by negatively charged electrons in an electron cloud.
 The size of the atomic radius is much larger than that of the nucleus.

 Most of the mass of an atom is concentrated in the nucleus, which contains protons and neutrons.
 Protons carry a positive charge while neutrons are neutral, but they both have the same mass.
 The protons and neutrons are held together by a strong nuclear force.
 Nuclear reactions involve far more energy than chemical reactions due to the significantly larger energy present in the nucleus.

 Chapter 14 – Semiconductor Electronics:Materials, Devices And Simple Circuits